mongolab/dex/docs/SCHEMA.md

 }
 ```

-##queryReport.recommendation
+##queryOccurrence.recommendation
 The ultimate recommendation for the query

 ```
 {
     "index": <string>,
-    "namespace": <string>, --remove
-    "shellCommand": <string> --remove and generate for display purposes when necessary }
+}
 ```

-#aggregatedQueryReport
+#queryReport
-A union of multiple query reports that drops line-specific information and aggregates fully to the query level.
+A union of multiple queryOccurrences that drops line-specific information and aggregates fully to the query level.
 In the future, this will aggregate multiple distinct queries, which is why queryMask and details are arrays. (initially they do not need to be)

 ```
 {
-    "queryMask": [<queryReport.queryMask>,…]
+    "queryMask": <queryReport.queryMask>,
-    "recommendations": [<queryReport.recommendation>,...],
+    "recommendations": <queryReport.recommendation>,
     "namespace": <queryReport.namespace>,
-    "details": [<aggregatedDetails>,...]
+    "details": <aggregatedDetails>
 }
 ```

-##aggregatedQueryReport.aggregatedDetails
+##queryReport.aggregatedDetails
 Aggregated details across multiple queries, drawn from aggregating queryReport.parsed

 ```
 {
-    "query": <json>,
+    "query": <string>,
-    "orderby": <json>,
+    "orderby": <string>,
     "stats": {
     	"count": <int>,
     	"totalTimeMillis": <int>,